ajhanisch/hunt-iocs/README.md

 ## To Do
 - [ ] Documentation
 - [ ] Add Show-HelpMenu detailing script capabilities, needs, output, etc.
-- [ ] Add ability to retrieve all file based IOCs discovered from remote hosts to analyze
 - [ ] Add ability to perform current state baselining tasks (hashing drives/files/folders/etc.)
 - [ ] Add ability to compare known good baseline to current state
 - [ ] Standardize each tasks functionality and output